Crow08/discord-uberbot/README.md

 ### Remarkable Features: ###

 - Can play songs from many sources:
-  - SoundCloud links or search queries.
+  - SoundCloud links (tracks / playlists) or search queries.
-  - YouTube links or search queries.
+  - YouTube links (tracks / playlists) or search queries.
   - From direct links to music files.
-  - Spotify can only be used by resolving links or to query search for songs.
+  - Spotify can only be used for resolving links (tracks / playlists) or to query search for songs.
   (no music streaming from Spotify atm)

 - Persistent playlists: